 Traveling, especially to places that look and feel different than Pennsylvania where I have lived for all of my life, is so exciting!
 Fortunately for me, I had the chance to go out to New Mexico to do some photography this past summer!
-It was amazing to see how many plants and animals that a desert could house.
+It was amazing to see the many plant & animal adaptations to a desert.
 For a climate that only gets around 9 inches of rain/year it’s amazing anything lives at all, but everything has their own adaptations to help them survive.

 For example, many plants have thick, waxy layers, called cuticles, to prevent excess water loss.
 The spines of the cacti prevent other animals from getting too close and eating through (although animals always find a way!).
 Even buds look thick and rubbery!